 Taking care of details that craft your overall brand image like colours and style is essential.
 Images you use should be recognisable and relevant for your brand.
-You want to make sure the quality of imagery is also high, if you do not produce visual content in-house, buy it on stock photo websites like Depositphotos, to get the quality you need.
+You want to make sure the quality of imagery is also high, if you do not produce visual content in-house, you can get it on platforms like Depositphotos.
 For instance, you can look after images with a particular colour palette, orientation, theme, and other characteristics, or from a particular photographer – that will save you much time.

 2. Quality Counts

 A harmonious selection of pictures, filters, and colours can save a website that looks haphazardly thrown together on the fly.
 Thus, just by swapping in the photos of the proper quality, you can instantly:

 - Give your website a more expensive look and feel

 - Make your brand more appealing, professional, and trustworthy